 University of Missouri, B.A.

-Expertise17th- and 18th-century literary and cultural studies; performance studies; gender and sexuality studies.
+Expertise17th- and 18th-century English literary and cultural studies; drama and performance studies; gender, sexuality, and queer studies.

 |ENG||1a||Introduction to Literary Studies|